 Students understanding of models and concepts is further developed as we explore how inflation in the economy occurs and is influenced by various factors.
 This learning relates to the second of the two external Achievement Standards (91222) worth 4 credits.

 We will also begin the first of two internal standards.
-The models and concepts studied in terms 1 & 2 are used to analyse statistical data and explain how economic issues interact.
-AS91226 is worth 4 credits.
+The models and concepts studied in terms 1 & 2 are used to analyse unemployment and explain the causes and impacts of unemployment on various groups within New Zealand society.
+AS91225 is worth 4 credits.

 The second of the two internal standards looks at how policies set by the New Zealand Government affect economic issues such as Unemployment, Inflation, and Economic Growth.
 Learners will put together their own set of policies and justify their impacts using the concepts and models studied throughout the year.
 This standard is worth 6 credits.